Commentary: Would you know if you’ve been fed a deliberate online falsehood? Probably not

 Thus, news organisations, based on their work routines, are in the best position to carry out fact-checking to challenge deliberate online falsehoods.

-Edson C Tandoc Jr is an assistant professor at the Wee Kim Wee School of Communication and Information at NTU.
+Edson C Tandoc Jr is an assistant professor at the Wee Kim Wee School of Communication and Information (WKWSCI) at NTU.
 His research focuses on online news production and consumption.
 He is also involved in several projects analysing the problem of fake news.
-The project involving focus group interviews with social media users cited here also includes NTU professors Rich Ling, Andrew Duffy and Nuri Kim.
+The project involving focus group interviews with social media users cited here also includes WKWSCI faculty members Rich Ling, Andrew Duffy and Nuri Kim.